Garanhuns

 Garanhuns (/pt-br/) is a Brazilian municipality in the Agreste region of the state of Pernambuco, located 230 kilometers from the state capital, Recife.
 It covers an area of km² and belongs to the Caruaru Intermediate Geographic Region, serving as the principal and most populous municipality in the Garanhuns Immediate Geographic Region.
-According to the Brazilian Institute of Geography and Statistics (IBGE) in 2022, Garanhuns had an estimated population of approximately 142,506 inhabitants, making it the ninth most populous municipality in Pernambuco, the third most populous in the state's interior, and the second most populous in the Pernambucan Agreste region.
+According to the Brazilian Institute of Geography and Statistics (IBGE) in 2022 Census, Garanhuns had an estimated population of approximately 142,506 inhabitants, making it the ninth most populous municipality in Pernambuco, the third most populous in the state's interior, and the second most populous in the Pernambucan Agreste region.

 Originally, the lands of Garanhuns were inhabited by the indigenous Cariri people.
 During the 17h century, white colonists and enslaved Africans escaping Dutch domination in Dutch Brazil established communities in the region's Caatinga moist-forest enclaves, establishing scattered villages.
 On 29 September 1658, Mestre de campo Nicolau Aranha Pacheco, Captain Cosmo de Brito Cação, Antonio Fernandes Aranha, and Ambrósio Aranha de Farias received a land grant of approximately 20 leagues from the acting governor, André Vidal de Negreiros.
 This grant included two plots: one in the fields of Garanhuns and another in Panema.
 That same year, the Garcia Farm was established in the area now encompassing the municipal seat.

-Garanhuns is the most diversified hub in the southern Agreste, serving as a center for 32 municipalities and supporting a surrounding population of over one million people.
+Garanhuns is a hub in the southern Agreste, serving as a center for 32 municipalities and supporting a surrounding population of over one million people.
 It is a regional leader in healthcare and education services.
-The municipality's vibrant commerce and service offerings make tourism a significant driver of employment, income, and development, supported by a robust network of service providers and hotels.
+The municipality's commerce and service offerings make tourism a driver of employment, income, and development, supported by a robust network of service providers and hotels.
 Each July, Garanhuns hosts the Garanhuns Winter Festival, attracting thousands of tourists from around the world.